wissol/eo/words-eo-en.md

 * a: water
 * aa: mother, sea
 * aak: to be a mother, to act motherly
-* aspi – spear point, also short for spear
+* aspi: spear point, also short for spear
+* ate: tired
 * baa: boat
 * bak: to sail
 * cas: fire